Five Best Beaches in Jamaica

 Jamaica's best beaches have the clearest blue water.

-It always happens; in the middle of one of these rat races, I look wistfully out the window at the high rise, concrete and glass jungle that is New York City, and just think back to my days in the Caribbean.
-Most times, my thoughts go directly to Jamaica.
-And when I think of Jamaica, the first thing I think of are the beautiful, extraordinary beaches on the island.
-Now quick confession, I am a certified beach junkie: I am yet to find a beach that I do not like.
 But Jamaica's beaches are different.
 In Jamaica, the beach is more than a beach.
-It has a life of its own, a place where the island's culture is entertwined with the physical beach.
+It has a life of its own, a place where the island's culture is intertwined with the physical beach.
 It's the warm white sand; the passionate conversations conducted in the fast patois of the Jamaican people, indistinguishable from the equally fast paced reggae in the background.
-It's the spicy food that is ever present, even on the beach.
+It's the spicy food that is ever present.
 In one word its magic: beautiful beaches, injected with a culture that leaves you with a high.

 That being said, let me focus on the what I consider to be some of the best beaches in Jamaica.
-Those that combine natural beauty and great atmosphere.
+The criteria is that which makes any place special---- the perfect combination of natural beauty and great atmosphere.

 I thought long and hard about including this treasure on my list: not for any sordid reasons, other than treasure beach is one of those places that those who know like to keep to themselves.
 Located on the south coast of Jamaica, this is a wide expanse of beach that isn't surrounded by many hotels or anything commercial.
 The result is a clean beach so quiet that it isn't unusual to see dolphins swimming close to the shore.
 In fact, this is the only beach in Jamaica that I have fallen asleep on, and woken up to see a pod of Dolphins just going slowly by.